-Customers who prefer self-service find chatbots and live chat extremely effective tools to get the support they need.
+Customers who prefer self-service find chatbots and live chat extremely effective tools to get their support.

-Contact centers also offer social media services for multiple channels like Facebook, Twitter, WhatsApp, etc.
+Contact centers also offer social media services for digital channels like Facebook, Twitter, WhatsApp, etc.

 You can use your social media channels to listen to, analyze, and engage with your customers daily.
 This way, you can monitor and publish relevant content to boost your customer interaction and satisfaction.

 Email is another popular digital customer support channel.